 Handcrafted American Sparkling Wines

-Most of Schramsberg’s viticultural and winemaking practices are carried out by hand: grapes are hand-harvested, the wines are handcrafted, the bottles are stacked and riddled in underground caves.
-The J. Schram, Schramsberg’s top Chardonnay offering, is even hand-labeled.
+Most of Schramsberg’s viticultural and winemaking practices are carried out by hand: grapes are hand harvested, the wines are handcrafted, the bottles are stacked and riddled by hand in our underground caves.
+The J. Schram portfolio is Schamsberg’s top tier wine offering and in 2022 will consist of our J. Schram Blancs, J. Schram Noirs and J. Schram Rosé.

 Barrel-Fermentation and Aging